 Shades of The Shining, Blume's wife-then-ex-wife, Nina, drives a yellow VW.

 Mazursky punctuates the circularity of his film by showing at beginning and end the grafitti of an A enclosed within a circle.
 The A within a circle has been a symbol of anarchy since 1868 and after being adopted by an anarchist group in Italy in the 1960s was popular throughout Italy by 1968.
 Blume in Love was released in 1973, so the A in the circle that we observe fits the tumult of the time.
 Are we to assume that Mazursky includes the grafitti as an intentional reference to anarchy?
 I think it's likely as Mazursky seems to be saying that in true love there is equality and no ownership.
 Nina is not Blume's property, and the child will be also it's own person.
 At the end, as Nina goes into labor, she is still asserting her independence.
 She is not Blume's wife.
 Now, in Eyes Wide Shut, we will have Domino asking if on the phone was "Mrs. Dr. Bill".
 Outside a voice is heard saying, "No, no", while Bill says, "Yes, yes".
 Alice is not Alice, she is instead an extension of Dr. Bill, which is one of the problems they are facing.
 But the film, taken on a practical level of story-telling, rather than mystical, also condemns abuse of hierarchal power in general.
-I think we can safely assume that Kubrick meant his inclusion of Blume in Love to supply more than a few annotations on Eyes Wide Shut which aren't observed and can only be had through knowledge of content, which is actually typical of Kubrick.
+I think we can safely assume that Kubrick meant his inclusion of Blume in Love to supply more than a few annotations on Eyes Wide Shut that aren't directly observed and can only be had through knowledge of tangential content, which is typical of Kubrick.

 192 MS Domino reclining on the bed beside a tiger plush.
 (53:26)